KwatMDPhD/Human.jl/README.md

-# HumanGenes.pro
+# HumanGene.pro

-Genes unique to humans 👶
+Genes unique to humans :baby:

 ---

 ## :wave: :cowboy_hat_face: Howdy

-To report a bug, request a feature, or leave a comment, just [submit an issue](https://github.com/KwatMDPhD/HumanGenes.pro/issues/new/choose).
+To report a bug, request a feature, or leave a comment, just [submit an issue](https://github.com/KwatMDPhD/HumanGene.pro/issues/new/choose).

 Powered by https://github.com/KwatMDPhD/Kata.jl_